 We love including our pups in our Halloween fun.
 After you've picked out the "pawfect" costume for your canine, reward him with a homemade dog treat that's worth playing dead for.
 After all, Fido does plenty of tricks all year long ... it's time for a treat!

-You can also have some fun in the kitchen and whip up a batch of yumminess just for your mutt.
-Try out one of our office dog-approved recipes for Fur-eaky Fro-Yo Eyeballs or Pumpkin Peanut Butter Oat Monster Cookies.
-Both of these Halloween dog treats are easy to make, inexpensive, delicious for canines and safe for humans!
+Have some fun in the kitchen and whip up a batch of our Fur-eaky Fro-Yo Eyeballs, which are easy to make, inexpensive, delicious for canines and safe for humans!
 Let your good boy have a taste test before he takes them to the dog park to share with his friends.
-We’re sure he’ll give both recipes four paws up!

 - 32 oz. plain or vanilla yogurt (made with cow’s milk or vegan milk)